Rogdham/pyzstd/index.rst

 .. note:: Rich memory mode

     pyzstd module has a "rich memory mode" for compression.
-It is designed to allocate more memory in some cases, but faster.
+It is designed to allocate more memory, but faster in some cases.

     There is a :py:func:`richmem_compress` function, a :py:class:`RichMemZstdCompressor` class.
 (Note that currently it won't be faster when using :ref:`zstd multi-threading compression <mt_compression>`, it will issue a ``ResourceWarnings`` in this case.)